ampl/mp/doc/rst/model-guide.rst

 - forall {indexing} *constraint-expr*
     Satisfied iff the operand is satisfied for all members of the indexing set (the iterated form of ``and``).
+- forall ( {indexing} *constraint-expr1*, {indexing} *constraint-expr2*, ...)
+    Example of compound indexing.
+Each {indexing} may be any AMPL indexing-expression, or may be omitted to specify a single item in the list.

 ..
 Meaning of the below?
   Constraint expressions can also be grouped by parentheses: